 Using a HELOC to Survive Mortgage Renewal Shock: Smart Move or Trap?

-A homeowner guide to when a HELOC can genuinely help with mortgage renewal pressure, and when it simply converts a fixable unsecured-debt problem into secured risk against the house.
+When a HELOC genuinely helps with mortgage renewal shock in Canada, and when it converts a fixable unsecured-debt problem into a secured one — risking

 Key Takeaways